Skip to content

 Notes - Allows you to add in notes you want the user to see regarding the credit tier.

-Within this tab, limits are set for specific values of a given credit tier.
-Upon assigning the product, these limits are displayed in the ‘Rate Matrix’ tab of the ‘FundMore Score’ widget.
-Any Limit & Condition fails will show in the FundMore Score as risk warnings.
+Within this tab, attributes are set for specific values of a given credit tier.
+Upon assigning the product, these attributes are displayed in the ‘Rate Matrix’ tab of the ‘FundMore Score’ widget.
+Attribute passes, fails, & unknowns will show in the FundMore Score Rate Matrix tab as risk warnings:

 A warning pop-up is also displayed when assigning a product to an application that outlines the product’s criteria and an option to cancel or confirm that you wish to apply the product.

-Search Box - In the search box, you are able to enter text/keywords related to the previously created limits.
-All limits with the search criteria in them will appear in a list below.
+Search Box - In the search box, you are able to enter text/keywords related to the previously created attributes.
+All attributes with the search criteria in them will appear in a list below.

-‘Add New Limit’ Button - Select this button to create a new limit/condition.
-When selecting this button drop down menu will appear where you will set up your new limit.
+‘Add New Attribute’ Button - Select this button to create a new attribute.
+When selecting this button a drop down menu will appear where you will set up your new attribute.

-Operator - This is the operator that defines the relationship between the field and the value for a given limit.
-Available operators include = (field must be equal to the value), < (field must be less than the value), and > (field must be greater than the value).
+Operator - This is the operator that defines the relationship between the field and the value for a given attribute.
+Available operators include = (field must be equal to the value), < (field must be less than the value), > (field must be greater than the value), and Exists (value must exist).
+Depending on the Field chosen you operator options may include all options or only one option.

 Note: There is no “less than or equal to” or “greater than or equal to” operator.
 The user must apply values that are slightly over or under to accommodate value requirements such as 80.01 or 79.99.

 Value - This is the value selection associated with the Target field.
 This could be a drop down list or numeric value depending on the chosen field.
-For example, a limit on property types would allow you to select from the property types drop down list to assign a value.
+For example, an attribute on property types would allow you to select from the property types drop down list to assign a value.

-Conditions - These are additional criteria that must be met for a specific limit, meaning they do not apply across the other limits for a given credit tier.
+Conditions - These are additional criteria that must be met for a specific attribute, meaning they do not apply across the other attributes for a given credit tier.

-Here is an example of conditions being used to further specify limits:
+Here is an example of conditions being used to further specify attributes:

 The Conditions are listed in the far right column and in this example they specify that when the Insurer is Canada Guaranty then the property type must be 'Primary Residence', but if it is equal to ‘CMHC’ then the property type must instead be ‘Investment property’.
-If an application fails to comply with product limits, this is flagged in the ‘Rate Matrix’ tab of the ‘FundMore Score’ widget.
+If an application fails to comply with product attributes, this is flagged in the ‘Rate Matrix’ tab of the ‘FundMore Score’ widget.
+In the example below, the property type was indicated as Primary Residence but the Insurer selected was CMHC.
+As you can see a risk warning appeared in the Rate Matrix Tab of the FundMore Score indicating a mismatch:

-Inline Ellipsis - Click on the ellipsis for a given limit to access the option to delete the limit or to add a grouped limit.
+Inline Ellipsis - Click on the ellipsis for a given attribute to access the option to delete the attribute or to add a grouped attribute.

 Here we would need to specify a third acceptable property type and we are also able to specify conditions if needed.